yasindevops/Project103-kittens-static-website/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Step 1: Download or clone project definition from `clarusway` repo on Github.

-- Step 2: Create project folder for local public repo on your pc
+- Step 2: Create project folder for local public repo on your pc.

-- Step 3: Prepare a cloudformation template to deploy your app on EC2 Instance
+- Step 3: Prepare a cloudformation template to deploy your app on EC2 Instance.

-- Step 4: Push your application into your own public repo on Github
+- Step 4: Push your application into your own public repo on Github.

 - Step 5: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.